bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Python-Study-Guide-for-a-JavaScript.md

 > module : Python code in a separate file.
 > package : Path to a directory that contains modules.
 > <a href="http://init.py" class="markup--anchor markup--blockquote-anchor"><strong>init.py</strong></a> : Default file for a package.
-> submodule : Another file in a module’s folder.
+> submodule : Another file in a module's folder.
 > function : Function in a module.

 **A module can be any file but it is usually created by placing a special file init.py into a folder. pic**